jackie-willianm/Transverse-Velocity-Field-Measurement-of-Solar-High-Resolution-Images/README.md

 # Transverse Velocity Field Measurement of Solar High-Resolution Images Based on Unsupervised Deep Learning
-The project is to calculate the Transverse velocity field of the solar image and achieve accurate optical flow estimation by calculating the pixel displacement in the image.
+This repository is the official implementation of the paper Transverse Velocity Field Measurement of Solar High-Resolution Images Based on Unsupervised Deep Learning.

 # This repository includes:
 pretrained model and source code of our paper
 # Requirements
-The code has been tested with PyTorch 1.13 and Cuda 11.6.
+The code has been tested with PyTorch 1.7.1 and Cuda 11.0.
 ```Shell
 conda env create -f pwc1.yaml
 conda activate pwc1